Bradford City stadium fire: Background

 The 1984–85 season had been one of Bradford City's most successful seasons, ending with City clinching the championship title courtesy of a 2–0 victory against Bolton Wanderers in the penultimate game of the season.
-As a result, Bradford-born captain Peter Jackson was presented with the league trophy before the final game of the season with mid-table Lincoln City at Valley Parade on 11 May 1985.
-As it was the first piece of league silverware that the club had captured since they won the Division Three (North) title 56 years earlier, 11,076 supporters were in the ground.
+As a result, captain Peter Jackson was presented with the league trophy before the final game of the season with mid-table Lincoln City at Valley Parade on 11 May 1985.
+As it was the first piece of league silverware that the club had captured since they won the Third Division (North) title 56 years earlier, 11,076 supporters were in the ground.
 It was nearly double the season's average of 6,610 and included 3,000 fans in the ground's main stand.
-In the crowd were local dignitaries and guests from three of Bradford's twin towns—Verviers in Belgium, and Mönchengladbach and Hamm in West Germany.
+In the crowd were local dignitaries and guests from three of Bradford's twin towns — Verviers in Belgium, and Mönchengladbach and Hamm in West Germany.

 Bradford's Telegraph & Argus newspaper published a souvenir issue for 11 May, entitled, "Spit and Polish for the Parade Ground".
-It detailed the safety work which would be carried out at Valley Parade as a result of the club's promotion, admitting the ground was "inadequate in so many ways for modern requirements".
+It detailed the safety work which would be carried out at Valley Parade as a result of the club's promotion, describing the ground as "inadequate in so many ways for modern requirements".
 Steel was to be installed in the roof, and the wooden terracing was to be replaced with concrete.
 The work was expected to cost £400,000 (£ million today).

-The teams

-The Bradford City matchday squad of players and staff consisted of Terry Yorath, Trevor Cherry, Chris Withe, Don Goodman, Eric McManus, Tony Clegg, John Hawley, Dave Evans, Bryan Edwards, John Hendrie, Mark Ellis, Stuart McCall, Peter Jackson, Bobby Campbell, Martin Singleton and Greg Abbott.

 Fire

-The match kicked off at 3:04 pm and after forty minutes of the first half, the score remained 0–0, in what was described as a drab affair with neither team threatening to score.
+The match kicked off at 3:04 pm and after forty minutes of the first half the score remained 0–0, in what was described as a drab affair with neither team threatening to score.